HZ-MS-CSA/multipleqnabot-solution/README.md

 When using Bot Framework Composer's "Text Prompt" feature, if you don't want the bot to ask a question before the user responds, simply put a few white space in the alternative responses.

+When trying out the demo website, two knowledge bases have the same questions but different answers:

+1. Knowledgebase 1: What is your name?: Han.
+What is your role?
+Data & AI
+2. Knowledgebase 2: What is your name?: David.
+What is your role?
+App & Infra

 [Bot Framework Composer can be downloaded here under "Releases"](https://docs.microsoft.com/en-us/composer/introduction?tabs=v2x)

 MIT License